The3DP/VerseData.github.io/README.md

 ###### Also, a GitHub pages 232 error was fixed by removing a 'secondary' README.md
 ---

+## Bible verse for June 6th, 2026 (*Matthew 11:29-30, NKJV*):
+> ✞ **"Take My yoke upon you and learn from Me, for I
+> am gentle and lowly in heart, and you will find rest for your souls.
+> For My yoke is easy and My burden is light."**

 ## Bible verse for June 5th, 2026 (*Revelation 21:7, NKJV*):
 > ✞ **"He who overcomes shall inherit all things,
 > and I will be his God, and he shall be My son."**